-Missed or late work
+Missed or late work; absence from class

-Late work or electronically submitted work will not be accepted.
-All requests for exceptions due to illness, religious obligations, or other extenuating circumstances must be made before the exam date or assignment due date.
-If you know that you will be unable to complete any work on time, contact the instructor or your teaching assistant to make prior arrangements.
+In general, late work or electronically submitted work will not be accepted.
+Sometimes, however, absence from class is unavoidable.
+Acceptable reasons for absence from class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
+Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) will also be excused.
+If you know that you will be unable to complete any work on time, contact the instructor to make prior arrangements.
+If you are absent on the day an assignment is due, an electronic copy of a completed assignment is usually acceptable.
+If, for example, you fall ill the night before a deadline, but have completed your homework, you may e-mail a copy to the instructor (see contact details above).
+You will have to provide a hard copy later, once you return to class, but will not be penalized.
 If an unexpected emergency arises, please inform your instructor as soon as possible, and no later than two days after the due date, and keep all records (medical or otherwise) pertaining to the unexpected emergency.
 The more warning you give, the easier it is to arrive at a solution.